Page last updated on March 31, 2025 at 2:38 pm

 We provide:

-If your plot preference is no longer available, please add your name to the WAITLIST here, and we will contact you should a space become available.
+Please put your name on the WAITLIST if you are unable to secure your preferred garden plot and we will contact you should a space become available.

 Hours of Operation